bsquizz/ocdeployer/README.md

 ```

 ## Known issues/needed improvements
-* Currently the scripts have no way to alter the templates other than via `oc process`.
-We may switch to a more thorough templating system in future.
 * The scripts currently check to ensure deployments have moved to 'active' before exiting, however, they do not remediate any "hanging" or "stuck" builds/deployments.
 Work on that will be coming soon...
+* There is currently no way to "enforce" configuration -- i.e. delete stuff that isn't listed in the templates.